-ID Project Name & Description Extents Category Cost1 Timeline R9 NEHALEM POINT TO NEHALEM STATE PARK BICYCLE & PEDESTRIAN CONNECTION: Construct a paved or gravel trail that would connect people walking and bicycling between Manzanita and Nehalem off of U.S. 101.
+ID Project Name & Description Extents Category Cost 1 Timeline R9 NEHALEM POINT TO NEHALEM STATE PARK BICYCLE & PEDESTRIAN CONNECTION: Construct a paved or gravel trail that would connect people walking and bicycling between Manzanita and Nehalem off of U.S. 101.
 If possible, the trail should be wide enough to provide an additional route off of U.S. 101 in the event of a tsunami evacuation.
 More analysis will be required to determine the final alignment, cross-section, and recommended surface.
-Nehalem Point to Nehalem State Park New Bike/Ped Connection \$2,250,000 L ONG- TERM R10 HAYES DRIVE IMPROVEMENTS: Improve the quality of Hayes Drive to create a more reliable connection to U.S. 101 during seasonal flooding.
-10th Street to U.S. 101 Roadway \$300,000 MEDIUM- TERM R11 NORTHFORK ROAD IMPROVEMENTS: Improve the pavement quality of Northfork Road between C Street and D Street.
+Nehalem Point to Nehalem State Park New Bike/Ped Connection \$2,250,000 LONG- TERM R10 HAYES DRIVE IMPROVEMENTS: Improve Hayes Drive to address the condition of the roadway, creating a more reliable connection to U.S. 101 during seasonal flooding, and address speeding.
+This could include roadway striping to narrow the perceived width of the roadway, or other traffic calming measures considered appropriate for Local Streets.
+10th Street to U.S. 101 Roadway \$500,000 MEDIUM- TERM R11 NORTHFORK ROAD IMPROVEMENTS: Improve the pavement quality of Northfork Road between C Street and D Street.
 C Street to D Street Roadway \$250,000 MEDIUM- TERM R12 SALMONBERRY CORRIDOR: Construct the segment of the Salmonberry Corridor from Wheeler to Mohler.
 The path will follow the existing railroad alignment and be a "rail-with-trail" configuration which will provide a 10 to 12 foot paved path adjacent to the railroad.
 Wheeler to Mohler New Bike/Ped Connection \$9,000,000 LONG- TERM R13 NORTH COUNTY FLEX ROUTE: Coordinate with TCTD to operate flex-route service between Nehalem, Manzanita, Wheeler, Nehalem Bay State Park, and Oswald West State Park. - Transit \$175,000 per year MEDIUM- TERM R14 REGIONAL WATER TAXI: Explore options to operate a regional water taxi with stops in Nehalem, Wheeler and Nehalem Bay State Park to connect local destinations and enhance tourism. - Other - MEDIUM- TERM R15 SEASONAL CIRCULATOR SHUTTLE: Coordinate with TCTD to operate a seasonal circulator providing service between Manzanita, Nehalem, Wheeler, and Mohler with stops at Nehalem Bay State Park and Neahkahnie Trailhead.
 This route could be operated with trolleys to enhance visitor experience.
-Shuttle would be assumed to operate from Memorial Day through Labor Day, Friday through Sunday on holiday weekends, and Saturday-Sunday on typical summer weekends with service beginning at 9AM and ending at 7PM with 30-minute headways.
+Shuttle would be assumed to operate from Memorial Day through Labor Day, Friday through Sunday on holiday weekends, and Saturday- Sunday on typical summer weekends with service beginning at 9AM and ending at 7PM with 30-minute headways.
 Additional coordination would be needed to determine the appropriate location for stops within each city. - Transit \$45,000 per season MEDIUM- TERM R16 OREGON COAST TRAIL REALIGNMENT: Realign the Oregon Coast Trail through Manzanita as documented in the Oregon Coast Bike Route Plan with more direct access to Nehalem Bay State Park.
 This project should include wayfinding signage and be coordinated with other enhancements for people walking and biking in the region.
 Nehalem Road to Nehalem Bay State Park New Bike/Ped Connection - MEDIUM- TERM